-This site was created in February 2016 by a small group of DC residents who believe in this magical fort, and our nation's capitol becoming friendly to backyard tree houses as places
+This site was created in 2016 by a small group of DC residents who believe in this magical fort, and our nation's capitol becoming friendly to backyard tree houses as places of wonder

-of wonder and discovery.
-Rather than paying lawyers to get this structure torn down in a municipality without a niche for play forts in its building code, DDOT should work with DCRA and the Historic Preservation Office to update
+and discovery.
+Rather than paying lawyers to get this structure torn down in a city without a niche for play forts in its building code, DDOT should work with DCRA and the Historic Preservation Office to update the

-the Code.
-Most of the DC Metro area suburban municipalities thoughtfully regulate tree house construction.
+Code.
+Most of the Metro area suburban municipalities thoughtfully regulate tree house construction.

 air, with no objection from any City official.
 They believed that they'd succeeded in getting the family's construction permit revoked, portending the tree house's immediate destruction.
 WJLA Channel 7-ABC covered the neighbors'

-The tree house is a harmless structure that the City should leave alone.
+The tree house is a harmless structure that DC should leave

+alone.
 If the single senior DDOT official who is intent on seeing it torn down gets his way, the agency will have wrecked a child's fort for reasons the public is not privy to.
-DDOT has abused its authority in trying to tear up a closed
+DDOT has abused its authority in trying to tear

-construction permit, depriving a family of rights granted under DC law.
-The objecting neighbors appear to have moved on, and it's time for DDOT, perhaps the worst-run of the DC administrative agencies, to do the
+up a closed construction permit, depriving a family of rights granted under DC law.
+The neighbors appear to have moved on, and it's time for DDOT, perhaps the worst-run of the DC administrative agencies, to do the